Arycanda: Roman period

 The city was at its most prosperous in the Roman period.
 Its wealth is thought to have come from passing trade and timber from the nearby forests.
 It had no city walls to defend it, only a single watchtower at the highest point of the town being a potentially defensive feature.

 It was severely damaged by an earthquake in the 3rd century AD after which it was partially abandoned, although parts survived and prospered.
 Early Christian basilicas were built through to Byzantine times of the 6th century when the settlement moved to a new site south of the modern road called Arif (or Aruf) in archaeological literature (to distinguish it from the older site).

 Sights

-The Acropolis houses Hellenistic and older remains of the site which include the temple of Helios, bouleuterion, prytaneion, upper agora withs its shops, and several excavated houses.
+The Acropolis houses Hellenistic and older remains of the site which include the temple of Helios, bouleuterion, prytaneion, upper agora with its shops, and several excavated houses.

 The lower city houses most of the Roman remains.